 Knights of Columbus

 This ambitious and energetic Catholic Men’s fraternal organization was founded in 1882 by Father Michael J. McGivney to provide assistance to widows, orphans, the church and their membership at large while also providing social and intellectual fellowship.
 The members of the order still remain true to their founding principles of charity, unity and fraternity today.
 Our church men belong to the Aurora Council # 53 which is located on Main Street in Seymour.
-They meet the second Tuesday of each month at 7:00 pm
+The Knights meet on the second Monday of the month, 7 PM at the Strand Theater.

 Contact: John Fanotto